GraceYongXM/gaigai-Planner/README.md

 # gaigaiPlanner

-An NUS Orbital project.
-Level of achievement: Apollo
+A NUS Orbital project.
+Level of achievement: Apollo 11

 Want to schedule a catch up with your friends but is too tired of planning & re-planning the ***perfect*** meet-up for everyone? 😫